Workers’ Compensation Appeals in Oakland

 5. After your workers’ compensation appeals board hearing, if you or the other party are still unsatisfied with the ruling of that judge, you will have the opportunity to file another appeal known as a “Petition for Reconsideration.”

 Appealing a denied workers’ comp claim can be daunting.
 Luckily, you don’t have to go through the process alone.
-Call Pacific Workers’ Compensation Law Center today to begin putting together an appeal strategy.
+Call Pacific Workers', The Lawyers for Injured Workers today to begin putting together an appeal strategy.

 We have Helped OVER 8,000 CLIENTS aND WE CAN HELP YOU TOO!